June 01, 2020 • 10 min listen

 If there’s one thing that has the power to make or break the success of your outsourcing venture, it is the very relationship you’ll be building with your team.
 Yes, they will be dedicated to your project, working on your product, achieving your goals, executing your vision.
 But being genuinely engaged with them, keeping an open ear, and showing that you care, takes the collaboration to a whole new level and definitely secures your whole outsourcing effort.

 Interested in grabbing more advice on fostering efficient collaboration with distributed teams?
-Join the community and outsource smarter.
+Subscribe to my podcast and learn to outsource smarter.

 Fred had been working on IT and operational projects in the finance and software industry in Switzerland for 10 years before co-founding Arcanys in 2010.
 With nearly 20 years of experience in the industry in Switzerland, Hong Kong, and the Philippines, Fred is now leading the worldwide sales and marketing efforts of Arcanys.